HGldJ1966/RegexMatch/README.md

 #RegexMatch.hs

-Haskell port of Rob Pike's ~30 line recursive regular expression parser from [*The Practice of Programming*](https://www.amazon.com/Practice-Programming-Addison-Wesley-Professional-Computing/dp/020161586X) as well as Brian Kernighan's contribution to the anthology [*Beautiful Code*](http://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html).
+A Haskell port of Rob Pike's ~30 line recursive regular expression parser from [*The Practice of Programming*](https://www.amazon.com/Practice-Programming-Addison-Wesley-Professional-Computing/dp/020161586X), described in detail in Brian Kernighan's contribution to the anthology [*Beautiful Code*](http://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html).

 This made for a great exercise as I was learning Haskell since the the original version relied entirely on idiosyncracies in C: pointer arithmetic and booleans returning ints.
-Rather than using conditionals, the recursion seemed ideal to replicate through pattern matching: resulting in code that was even terser, while handling the same set of expressions.
-Whether I'll revisit in the future to extend to a fuller subset of POSIX regex stands to be seen; Haskell has such strong parsing libraries, it likely may make more sense to go that route.
+Rather than using conditionals, the recursion seemed ideal to replicate through pattern matching.
+The resulting code is even terser, while handling the same set of expressions.

 Currently this supports the following expressions, as does Pike's original version: